 - Heat olive oil in a large skillet.
-Pour in blended sauce carefully to avoid too much splatter and bring to a boil.
+Pour in blended sauce carefully to avoid too much splatter and bring it to a boil.
 Lower heat and simmer till thickened for about 6 to 8 minutes.

 - Cut corn tortillas into quarters.
 In a large skillet heat oil and fry corn tortilla pieces until crunchy.
 Lower heat to low.

 - Add 2 cups of sauce and mix only long enough to coat all the tortillas.
-Top with cheese while still over low flame and cook just long enough for cheese to melt.
+Top with cheese while still over a low flame and cook just long enough for the cheese to melt.